OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ## Start-up

 To start configuring the Gateway, it is necessary to download the software for management and programming as indicated in the webpage [Documentos de Pycom Lopy4](https://docs.pycom.io/gettingstarted/software/).
-You can work with both “ATOM” as well as “Visual Studio Code” software.
+You can work with both “ATOM” and/or “Visual Studio Code” software.

 In case of using Windows, it is necessary to download the Usb-serial converter drivers from the website [FTDI Chip -VCP](https://ftdichip.com/drivers/vcp-drivers/).
 In this way, you will have the corresponding COM port.